 Most people rely on simple height and weight calculations for a body fat percentage.

-Because your body weight is probably normal for your height, it won't say anything about visceral fat.
+For highly ripped athletes and the skinny fat folks, that's not going to work, because your body weight is probably normal for your height, it won't say anything about visceral fat.

+And using body calipers is also not going to achieve much.
 A fat caliper is a device that pinches your skin and holds onto the subcutaneous fat just below the skin.
 And that's not where the skinny fat gain is.

 So, what should you do?

-The best way is to have a DEXA scan done to give you an exact measure of the ratio between skeletal muscle mass and fat [4].
+The best way is to have a DEXA scan done to give you an exact measure of the ratio between skeletal muscle mass and fat.
 This is particularly important if you look slim but don't have a healthy lifestyle.
 It often happens to people who have long commutes by car and then sit at a desk all day.

 With the body fat determined, you can see what BMI range you're in.
 And if it's significantly above 25 but you don't look anything like an obese person, then it's likely that you're dealing with skinny fat issues.